AWegnerGitHub/awegnergithub.github.io-content/2018_04_12_setting_up_gitlab.md

 Kallithea using their [instructions][1], but I kept running into Python syntax errors.
 It wasn't worth the time and effort to figure out the problem.

 So, I turned to [GitLab][2].
-It'd definitely overkill for what I really need, but it works and if I ever truly decide to get fancy, I have a lot of other tools I can use.
+It's definitely overkill for what I really need, but it works and if I ever truly decide to get fancy, I have a lot of other tools I can use.
 The [core][3] functionality is what I'll be using and is free.
-The three other versions cost some money and contain features that would be useful for large team, not a single developer or very small team.
+The three other versions cost some money and contain features that would be useful for large teams, not a single developer or very small team.

 ## Installation